benthor/tagvial/README.md

 *a trivial tagging filesystem*

 ## Notes ##

-- *The implementation is woefully incomplete, do not use!*
+#### The implementation is woefully incomplete, do not use! ####
 - (That said, the basics are already working)
-- You see here only the fruits of about two evenings of deep-hacking-mode so far, way more to come.
+- You see here only the fruits of about three evenings of deep-hacking-mode so far, way more to come.

 ## Overview ##

 tagvial is a filesystem in userspace which replaces the traditional hirarchical view of directory trees with that of flat tag clouds (i.e., directories work now as tags)

-The user creates a directory in the root of the filesystem for each tag he wants to use.
+The user creates a directory in the root of the filesystem for each tag she wants to use.
 Each directory is accessible from "within" each other directory.
 Files are tagged by copying them into one or more directories.
 For adding multiple tags to the file, the user can simply copy it to the end of a long path of tag-directories.
 The file will get tagged with the names of all directories in this path.
 It is subsequently accessible from any of these directories.

 (For now) every file name can only exist once in the file system.
 "File exists"-errors are raised at appropriate moments